techcnet/ProcessPageViewStat/README.md

 Cached visitor counts is new in version 1.0.8.
 If you just upgraded from an older version you might expire a delay or even an error 500 if you display cached visitor counts.
 The reason for this is that the cache has to be created from the records.
 This can take longer if your database contains many records.
 Sometimes it might hit the maximally execution time.
 Don't be worry about that and keep reloading the page until the cache is completely created.

 ## Special Feature
 PageViewStatistic for ProcessWire can record the time a visitor viewed the page.
 This feature is deactivated by default.
-To activate open the module configuration page and activate "Record view time".
+To activate open the module configuration page and activate **Record view time**.
 If activated you will find a new column **S.** in the records which means the time of view in seconds.
 With every page request, a Javascript code is insert directly after the <body> tag.
 Every time the visitor switches to another tab or closes the tab, this script reports the number of seconds the tab was visible.
 The initial page request is recorded only as a hyphen (-).

 !["Time of view"](https://tech-c.net/site/assets/files/1188/time-of-view.jpg)

 ## New in version 1.1.0
 A new feature in version 1.1.0 offers the possibility to record user names of logged in visitors.
-Just activate "Record user names" and "Record loggedin user" in the module settings.
+Just activate **Record user names** and **Record loggedin user** in the module settings.

 ## New in version 1.1.3
 A new feature in version 1.1.3 offers an internal WHOIS function.
 In the module settings you can switch between internal and external WHOIS.